nxp-imx/nxp-nnstreamer-examples/mixed/README.md

  ```bash
 $ ./build/mixed/example_classification_and_detection_tflite -p ${MOBILENETV1_QUANT_VELA},${MOBILENETV2_QUANT_VELA} -l ${MOBILENETV1_LABELS},${COCO_LABELS} -x ${MOBILENETV2_BOXES} -f ${SAVE_VIDEO_PATH}
 ```
-NOTE: For i.MX 95 use neutron converted model, a warmup time is expected.

 To use other backends, refers to classification and object detection README for further details.<br>
 The output can't be saved on i.MX 93.<br>
 The following execution parameters are available (Run ``` ./example_classification_and_detection_tflite -h``` to see option details):